Selection of Topic

 - The project should not show the candidates name or company identification.
 The author should simply be shown under the unique coded reference that will be issued by the MAGB for each candidate’s project.

-- The report should be typed, preferably using double spacing.
-Check the typing thoroughly (do not leave it to the typist!)
+- The report should be presented, preferably using double spacing.
+Check the document thoroughly to ensure there are no spelling errors.

 - Provide a clear index at the beginning.
 Give the sections bold headings so the work can be followed easily.
 Number each page consecutively.